graymatterlabs/experiment/README.md

 Similarly, you may choose to and are encouraged to configure your experiments in a dynamic and/or data-backed way by instantiating them with data from any number of storage mechanisms as well as in any shape you see fit.
 What's provided out of the box with `GrayMatterLabs\Experiment\Experiment` is an example of static configuration that lives only in code.

-In general, this package attempts to not strictly enforce opinions as much possible but rather provide an open-ended framework for A/B testing that minimizes complexity and overhead.
+In general, this package attempts to not strictly enforce opinions as much as possible but rather provide an open-ended framework for A/B testing that minimizes complexity and overhead.

 ## Installation